 The following tools will continue the spark and convert your visitors into leads:

 Conversion is the second phase of the inbound marketing workflow.
 To get a bird’s eye view of the inbound marketing workflow, please refer to Inbound Marketing Workflow for Professional Services Firms.
-If you missed out on the discussion of the first phase, Attract, please refer to Methods of Attraction in the Game of Inbound Marketing.
+If you missed the discussion of the first phase, Attract, please refer to Methods of Attraction in the Game of Inbound Marketing.